N1heo/shop_project/README.md

 ## Java shop project
 For now the __authorization__ is completed and __project structure__ is ready.

-Run file `App.java` to start the program.
+Run file `src/App.java` to start the program.